cs4241-22a/a2-shortstack/README.md

 - A client that updates its data display

 ### Design/Evaluation Achievements
+Using the "think-aloud protocol" I asked my users to submit, edit, and delete an appointment.
+The following are the results:

 - **First User**:
 1. Sorpol
 2. This user had trouble modifying their appointment date.
 They didn't realize it popped up again